 Looking at a woman’s body as it functions throughout her life-cycle (rather than viewing a menopausal woman as somehow defective or malfunctioning as modern medicine has chosen to) we can discover a body brilliance within the heat we experience.

-When the body is busy putting energy into CHANGE (during adolescence, pregnancy, postpartum or perimenopause and menopause) it makes sense that to keep the body healthy in all other areas it will need to make some adjustments – compensate for where there is less energy to spare.
-The immune system uses heat to combat viruses and infections.
-If less energy is available for the immune system to work as usual during times of hormonal change, the body can use heat to keep the immune system just a little bit ahead of the game.
+When the body is busy putting energy into CHANGE (during adolescence, pregnancy, postpartum or perimenopause and menopause) it makes sense that to keep us healthy in all other areas it will need to make some adjustments – compensate for where there is less energy to spare.
+The body uses heat to detox and combat infections.
+If less energy is available for the immune system to work as usual during times of hormonal change, perhaps the body can use heat to keep the immune system just a little bit ahead of the game.

 So does this mean that vasomotor symptoms are inevitable during perimenopause and menopause?
 No!
 While many women will feel hotter at midlife, flashes and sweats will be more likely to occur when in addition to the underlying hormonal changes (which create a sensitive period) other areas of a woman’s life are out of balance.

 Rather than measuring hormones and supplementing a woman’s estrogen (which essentially desensitizes the body and delays change), we should be looking at a woman’s diet, exercise, sleep and I would argue, most importantly, her levels of stress.